yaskovdev/blog/posts/time-zones-explained.md

 TODO: screenshot from Windows

-### History of changes in the offset
+### History of changes in a time zone

+So a time zone can be thought as a clock.
+The time, the clock shows, differs from one of UTC clock by an integer amount of minutes.
+A time zone can be fully described as UTC+N, where N shows the number of minutes, for example UTC+5:30 or UTC-2:00.
+N is also called "an offset from UTC" sometimes.

+But that's not enough again.
+Imagine the City ABC.
+It is located in such place that it is conveinent to use UTC+3:00 as the time zone.
+The mayor of the city changed.
+The new mayor likes even numbers more, so he decided to change the time zone from UTC+3:00 to UTC+4:00.
+Noone could stop him from doing this, cause he's a mayor.

+But as a result, our simple model with offsets does not work anymore.
+Now a time zone is not only current offset, but also all previous offsets.
+Other words, now a time zone also includes the history of the changes.
+We can now think about time zone as clock + table with changes, something like this:

+TODO: add table as an example

+Why do we need to keep all this historical data with us?
+Do we need it?
+The answer is yes.
 Even to answer a simple question "How many seconds ago the event happened?" we need to know what was the offset at the moment of the event.
+TODO: add an example, e.g., with the time when a UFO landed and you want to know how many seconds ago did it happen.

 ### Daylight saving time

-Coming soon.
+The mayor of the City ABC cannot calm down still.
+Now he decided to split a year into 2 halfs.
+And have one offset for the first half and a different offset for the second half of the year.
+Why?
+Well, he just *wants*.
+He wants it so much that even came up with an explanation why the idea allows to save money (TODO: include a link to DST reasons explanation here).

+Now we need to complicate our model even more.
+We already have current offset and the history of the offset changes as a time zone.
+Now we introduce the next information: integer number of minutes for one of the halfs of the year (asumming 0 for another) which represent the different from the offset, 2 moments of time in a year we move the clocks forward and back.
+And also the history of changes for these new 2 parameters.